How To Deal With Expired Articles That Are No Longer Relevant}

 This involves systematically evaluating all articles on your website to identify those that have expired or are no longer serving their intended purpose.
 That’s what will drive your decision to update, redirect, or remove particular content.

-Content strategist Melissa Popp says:
+Content strategist Melissa Popp had this to say:

 You might ask, how often should I do this?
 I hate to say this but “it depends” (!) – on your business goals, target audience, website and resources.
 But I recommend that you set up a content review routine, possibly quarterly or yearly at most.

-SEO Consultant Lauren Galvez
+SEO Consultant Lauren Galvez offered me this advice:

 Update expired content with current information, statistics, and examples.
 Verify facts and figures, replace outdated references, and ensure that the content reflects the latest developments in your industry or niche.